hauntsaninja/pyp/README.md

 ```

 #### Note so far you haven't had to call `print`!
-By default, pyp will print the last expression in your code — except if it evaluates to `None`.
+By default, pyp will print the last expression in your code — except if it evaluates to `None`
+(or the last statement is `pass`).
 And you can always explicitly call `print` yourself, in which case pyp will stay out of your way.

 ```sh